-Set the evaporation temperature to 100°C and the gas pressure to 3.5bar (51psi).
+Set the evaporation temperature to 100°C and the gas pressure to 3.5bar (51psi) or 2.0bar (29psi) for the FLASH detector model.

-Pump the appropriate solvent through the system at the rate of 2mL/min ($40\mu L/min$ for the micro-flow nebulizer and 1mL/min for both the Low-Flow and the U-HPLC nebulizers).
+Pump the appropriate solvent through the system at the rate of 2mL/min (4mL for the FLASH detector model) to the detector, bypassing all splitting device.
 The solvent will be determined by the nature of the samples that were previously analyzed with the detector.
 If you do not know the nature of the sample, ethanol is a good choice.
 Do not use solvents that can potentially corrode the instrument.
 Maintain the flow and temperature during 3 hours at least.